Sergio Mendes & Brasil '66

 In February 1968, Mendes added Karen Phillip as the second vocalist and Sebastian Neto on bass.

-In March 1968 Brasil '66 toured Japan.
+From March 23 to April 6, 1968 Brasil '66 toured Japan.
 They returned for a second tour in March 1969.
-Also in 1968 was a six week tour of Brazil.
+During May and June the group did a six-week tour of Brazil.

 The single "Scarborough Fair" was among Australia's Best Sellers and was ranked #7 on March 15, 1969.
 It was ranked the #39 Top Single of the year in Australia in 1969.